 Create a MINI Marketing Plan by answering 3 questions.

 Small businesses make up the majority of the companies in the US.
 The Small Business Administration has different ways to define what is a small business depending upon which industry the company is, but typically it is 500 or less employees.
-Here’s the facts from the SBA Q&A page:
+It is at this point, a small business will be seeking out business insurance policies, however, this isn’t where development and growth stops.
+Here are the facts from the SBA Q&A page:

 2018 update: There are new guidelines for defining “small business” based on industry.
 Click through to the SBA size standard information here for details.